 12,000 feet above New Zealand

-Holly from the team shares some of her extensive travel experiences in New Zealand – culminating with a breath-taking leap from a plane 12,000 feet above Wanaka!
+Travel Specialist, Holly shares some of her extensive travel experiences in New Zealand – culminating with a breath-taking leap from a plane 12,000 feet above Wanaka!

 Lets see… Bungy? – check.
 Swimming with dolphins? – check.
 Bungy-ball? – check… What’s next on my list?
 Ah, of course: the skydive!
 And the thought of this tugged a small, excited grin across my face.
 A few weeks later it’s booked, and having manhandled my backpack into the back seat of the car, I’m setting out across the docile Canterbury Plains and forging ahead into the adolescent landscape of the South Island of New Zealand, as dramatic and tumultuous as pubescence – but then of course, it is the youngest country on earth, so can you really blame it?